Python-David/vaultedb/tests/docs/test_encrypted_storage_find.md

 ### 🔎 `test_find_exact_match`
 * Timi saves two entries and wants to find only the one matching `{"name": "Alice"}`.
-* VaultDB returns one match with the correct `_id`.
+* vaultedb returns one match with the correct `_id`.

 ### ❌ `test_find_no_match`
 * Timi queries for a non-existent value.
-* VaultDB returns an empty list — no false positives.
+* vaultedb returns an empty list — no false positives.

 ### 🔁 `test_find_multiple_matches`
 * Several entries have the same tag and status.